toa-io/toa/connectors/bridges.node/readme.md

 ### Storing Context

 > Algorithm definition should store reference to the `context` object without copying its value
-> type variables as they may change over time.
+> type variables as they may change over operation lifetime.